200 South Hamilton Road

 vehicles, along with detective, leased, and support vehicles.
 The standard

-replacement threshold was around 100,000 miles or after four to five years
+replacement threshold was around 100,000 miles or after four to five years of

-of service, though that varied based on condition.
+service, though that varied based on condition.
 He confirmed that the

-department caught up with recent vehicle acquisitions after prior supply
+department caught up with recent vehicle acquisitions after prior supply chain

-and clarified that the annual fee covered total cost of ownership, including
+clarified that the annual fee covered total cost of ownership, including

 maintenance and replacements.